milesroberts-123/slim-sweep-cnn/README.md

 - [x] decrease burn-in based on selfing rate

+- [ ] modify simulation to continue until the present day, restart if sweep is not fixed by present day (add parameter G for Generations post-burn in to run simulation)

 - [ ] add R script to do stratified sampling of simulations

 - [ ] add script to tune hyperparameters

+- [ ] add rule to extract outputs of simulations from log files, so that I don't have to make lots of intermediate files?

 - [ ] modify fitting script to use best hyperparameters found during tuning.
 Hyperparameters: dropout rate (0 - 0.8), number of convolution + pooling layers, number of neurons for dense layers